pivotal-cf/areas-of-contribution/niche-skills/recruitment.md

 ## Recruitment / Growing the office

-This niche skill matrix is supposed to be a conversation between you, your manager, and your local director.
+This skill matrix is supposed to be a conversation between you, your manager, and your local director.
 It is more difficult to acquire data for this skill from your peers since they may not be involved in these activities and will not have examples of your work in this area.
 Therefore, this niche skill will not be